tomhoule/homepage/content/blog/012-strace-with-chatgpt.md

 program was doing, and the answers tend to be pretty good, at least with GPT-4.
 I haven't had one of these cases for myself yet, but I suspect this combination can be very useful beyond explaining the output to new users.

+# Further readings

+Julia Evans' website has quality posts in general, and about strace in particular: https://jvns.ca/categories/strace/.